MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

-- 🔴 Each merge to main should now upgrade the prod server with main.
  - markdown pages should open with a URL in browser

 - external links in markdown should open in new tab
 - storage of notes in mongodb (or vector db)